D40G/yxupy-darktablet/readme.md

 I was bored and just made this dark web inspired tablet thingy idk how to call it..
 Made in like an hour :P You can just jack cars whit it rn maybe later i will add something more cool...
 Supports only QBCore rn.
+And the ui is taken from codepen so dont worry if you see some like a shopping cart or a shoe in the css xD

 The car will be locked when you complete the hack.
 You will need to lockpick it to use it..